-Our goal is not to let expense prevent you from benefiting from the quality of care you need and desire.
+Don't let expense prevent you from benefiting from the quality of care you need and deserve.

 Our office has experienced business professionals who understand the insurance system.
-As a service to our patients, we file claims and accept payment directly from many insurance carriers.
+As a service to our patients, we file claims and accept payment directly from a wide variety of insurance carriers.
 Once we receive the necessary forms and policy information, we make every effort to help our patients who have dental insurance receive their maximum benefit.
-If you have any questions regarding your insurance, please do not hesitate to call our office and speak with Catherine or Julie.
+If you have any questions regarding your insurance, please do not hesitate to call our office and speak with Julie and Jennifer.

 - UCR (Usual, Customary, and Reasonable)

 Under a UCR plan, patients are usually allowed to see the dentist of their choice.
 These plans pay an established percentage of the dentist's fee or pay the plan sponsor's "customary" or "reasonable" fee limit, whichever is less.
 Although these limits are called "customary," they may or may not reflect fees that area dentists charge.